Donjohn/MediaBundle/README.md

                 cache_prefix: AnotherFolder/cache
 ```

-Change media template used by providers or the allowed types
+You can change the template used to render the media foreach provider as well as the allowed types.
+Or Disable the provider...
 ```
 donjohn_media:
     providers:
         image: ##provider alias
             template: YouBundle:View:Twig.html.twig
             allowed_types: ['image/jpg']
+            enabled: true #default
 ```

 Restrict uploaded file size